 Patagonia Tres Backpack 25L

-- Main compartment has plenty of room for extra notebooks or an extra outfit for after work; padded internal laptop sleeve for 15” laptop or smaller
+- Main compartment has plenty of room for extra notebooks or an extra outfit for after work

 - Front organization keeps cords and accessories where you want them